The most beautiful villages in the south of France (Part 2)

 To this beautiful medieval village we arrived in the morning and were able to enjoy it almost on our own, although it looks like it receives many visitors.
 When we were leaving, the parking lot was filling up.

-The village of Gassin is really beautiful, just as the previous two belongs to the most beautiful villages in France.
+The village of Gassin is really beautiful, and like the previous two, it belongs to the most beautiful villages in France.
 Gassin is a village with narrow and steep streets, you can walk with total tranquility since you can not find vehicles inside.

-From this beautiful village you can see St. Tropez Bay (and this place in the next stop on the South of France road trip ).
+From this beautiful village, you can see St. Tropez Bay (the next stop on the South of France road trip ).

 If you want to stay and sleep in Gassin, you can do it at Hotel Bello Visto, which has fantastic views!

 A few kilometers from Monaco is the picturesque village of Saint Agnes.
 It is located almost on the border with Italy and on good weather days, you can even see Italy.

 In Saint Agnes, we arrived at lunchtime, a little late for the French schedule, a day that was quite cloudy.
 We ate at Le Saint Yves, a very quaint family restaurant, serving very tasty French food.
 Then we went for a walk to “burn” all the food.

 This village besides being very nice, has a fort of the Maginot line, when we arrived it was closed, but you can visit it.